TylerW546/ConwaysGOL/README.md

 # Keybinds:

-Scroll to zoom in/out\n
+Scroll to zoom in/out<br />
-P to pause\n
+P to pause<br />
-U to unpause\n
+U to unpause<br />
-WASD to move around\n
+WASD to move aroun<br />
-Click to manually invert a square\n
+Click to manually invert a square<br />
-1 to fill square at mouse cursor, can hold it and drag the mouse to draw\n 2 to kill square at mouse cursor\n
+1 to fill square at mouse cursor, can hold it and drag the mouse to draw<br />
+2 to kill square at mouse cursor<br />